laravel/docs/homestead.md

 To use the Parallels provider, you will need to install [Parallels Vagrant plug-in](https://github.com/Parallels/vagrant-parallels).
 It is free of charge.

+Because Homestead can't support all the features on Hyper-V as other providers, Hyper-V will ignore all networking settings.
+[Read more](https://www.vagrantup.com/docs/hyperv/limitations.html)

 #### Installing The Homestead Vagrant Box

 Once VirtualBox / VMware and Vagrant have been installed, you should add the `laravel/homestead` box to your Vagrant installation using the following command in your terminal.
 It will take a few minutes to download the box, depending on your Internet connection speed: